bjodah/cinterpol/README.rst

 =============
-cinterpol
+cInterpol
 =============

-cinterpol is a small python extension for optimized interpolation of data series for which each time point has up to N-th order derivative.
+cInterpol_ is a small python extension for optimized interpolation of data series for which each time point has up to N-th order derivative.

 It provides a c:a 3 orders of magnitude faster (albeit less general) version of scipy.interpolate.PiecewisePolynomial